matheusb-comp/db/README.md

 cp .env.example .env
 ```

-Then to start the `stack`, run:
+Then to start the `stack`, run the script:

 ```
-./start.sh
+./start
 ```

 ## Stop

-To stop the `stack`, use the docker command directly:
+To stop the `stack`, use the Docker command directly:

 ```
 docker stack rm db